 Sacramento Medical Malpractice Lawyer

-When you or a family member is in the hospital, you expect the care you receive to be top-notch, because the staff treating you is highly trained and paid well.
+When you or a family member is in the hospital, you expect your care to be top-notch because the staff treating you is highly trained and paid well.
 But even with all the expertise surrounding you, mistakes can happen, sometimes with devastating consequences.
 This is known as medical malpractice.

 Here is a video we recently put together regarding selecting an attorney in Sacramento:Determining Medical Malpractice

 To determine if there is medical malpractice, a medical expert must be hired to work with your attorney.
 This expert should be qualified to give a medical opinion and is, therefore, frequently board-certified in medicine.
 After a complete review of the client's medical records, the medical expert determines with reasonable certainty that the action or inaction of the physician was the cause of injury to the plaintiff.
 It is appropriate to file a suit against the doctor or the hospital.